Skip to content

 Based around a Diesel fuelled burner, high power electrical heaters and accurate flow bench, the DPG performs testing of GPFs and DPFs at flows and temperatures covering light to heavy duty applications.

-QA applications include soot load vs filtration efficiency or pressure drop (Volkswagen PV3637), fresh or empty filtration efficiency (Volkswagen PV3637) and spark arrestor testing (EN1834).
+The DPG is used in both Production Quality Assurance (QA) testing and for R&D applications.
+Tests can be made to industry or international standards, e.g. soot load vs filtration efficiency or pressure drop (Volkswagen PV3637), fresh or empty filtration efficiency (Volkswagen PV3637) and spark arrestor testing (EN1834).

 In R&D, the DPG offers filter developers a faster and more repeatable comparison of different filter designs and coatings than engine testing.
 For vehicle and engine developers it provides fast soot loading of filters for regeneration strategy and calibration development.
 Optional systems including Number- and Mass- based filtration efficiency measurement, ash generation, oxygen control and NOx generation allow a wider range of aftertreatment component testing.